Frequently Asked Questions

 What's the best time for a 3D/4D scan?

-The best time for a 3d/4d scan is between 24 and 34 weeks.
-Before 24 weeks, your baby will looks quite "skeletal" so they don't look very life-like.
-After 34 weeks, as your baby moves around to prepare for an exit, it's more difficult to see their face clearly.
+The best time for a 3D/4D scan is between 28 and 32 weeks.
+Before 28 weeks, your baby can look quite "skeletal" with 3D ultrasound, and therefore not particularly life-like.
+After 34 weeks, as your baby descends to prepare for exit, it can be more difficult to see their face clearly.

-Between 24 and 24 weeks (ideally 28 weeks) your baby will have some padding around their cheeks, so they'll look really cute, and you'll have the best chance of seeing their features more clearly.
+From 28 weeks, your baby will have some padding around their cheeks, so they'll look really cute, and you'll have the best chance of seeing their features more clearly.

 I've got an anterior placenta.
 Is a 3D/4D scan worth it?

-An anterior placenta isn't always a problem with 3D and 4D imaging, however it does affect the quality of images we are able to obtain.
+An anterior placenta isn't always a problem with 3D and 4D imaging, however it can affect the quality of images we are able to obtain.
 Firstly, the sound waves are weakened by having to pass through the placenta and back again so the picture will not be as sharp and secondly, the placenta will generally always be in the picture as it is lying in front of the babies face.
-However, the extent to which it effects the pictures varies, as some people have a placenta that is long and thin, so doesn't impede on the pictures too much, whereas others have a placenta that is shorter and thicker and lies right against the babies face which seriously impedes the pictures, so we are unable to see baby's face clearly.
+The extent to which it effects the pictures varies, as some people have a placenta that is long and thin, so doesn't impede on the pictures too much.
+Whereas others have a placenta that is shorter and thicker and lies right against the babies face which does impede on the pictures, meaning we are unable to see baby's face clearly.

-If you do have an anterior placenta, it can help if you book your scan for earlier in your pregnancy, I advise that if your placenta is anterior you book your scan between 24-27 weeks.
-This is because the baby is smaller so less likely to get its face right against the placenta.
-We need a gap around the babies face with a reasonable amount of fluid between baby's face and the placenta so the sound waves can map the face.
+If you do have an anterior placenta, it can help if you book your scan for earlier in your pregnancy.
+We advise that if your placenta is anterior you book your scan around 26 weeks, rather than 28 weeks.
+This is because the baby is smaller so less likely to have it's face pressed against the placenta.
+We need a gap in front of baby's face with a reasonable amount of fluid between baby and the placenta so the sound waves can map the face.
 If the baby has its face against the placenta we will get fuzzy pictures as the sound waves cannot get clear measurements around the face.

 Guests